 During a visit with Wavell to the front at Donbaik on 10 December, Irwin criticised Lloyd for dispersing his force so widely that he had insufficient strength on the coast, and instructed Lloyd to concentrate for a breakthrough at Donbaik.
 However, two more attacks by the Indian 14th Division on its two objectives, Rathedaung on the eastern side of the Mayu estuary and Donbaik on the south-eastern end of the Mayu peninsula, during the course of the first two weeks of January, once again failed.
 Repeated attacks by fresh troops on 18/19 January also came to nought and suffered fairly heavy losses.

-Early in January, Lieutenant General Shojiro Iida, commanding the 15th Army, realising the importance of Akyab and the growing threat to it, ordered Koga to move his 55th Division from the area of Prome on the Irrawaddy river to hold Akyab.
+Early in January, Lieutenant General Shojiro Iida, commanding the 15th Army and realising the importance of Akyab and the growing threat to it, ordered Koga to move his 55th Division from the area of Prome on the Irrawaddy river to hold Akyab.
 The 55th Division was a battle-hardened veteran of the China campaign and had moved forward from Thailand to Burma in 1942.
 During the previous year, it had fought through from Moulmein in the south via Pegu, Toungoo, and Mandalay to Bhamo and the Chinese frontier.
 Koga now ordered a rapid overland advance via Pakokku to the Kaladan river valley, and at the same time opened an administrative sea route from Toungup to Akyab.
 He ordered the 213th Regiment to hold the line between Rathedaung, Laungchaung and Donbaik at all costs.

 On 22 January aircraft of Gray’s No. 224 Group attacked the Japanese columns on the Pakokku trail.
 Irwin reinforced Lloyd with the British 6th Brigade (commanded since 6 January by Brigadier R. V. C. Cavendish) and Brigadier G. G. C. Bull’s Indian 71st Brigade of Lomax’s Indian 26th Division, artillery, and eight Valentine infantry tanks.
 On 1 February, after a heavy but badly co-ordinated RAF bombardment and with the support of the Valentine tanks, these fresh troops attacked the Japanese dug-in position at Donbaik, but after repeated assaults and heavy casualties over a period of two days, were thrown back.
 Two days later similar frontal attacks on Rathedaung also failed.